kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Kora Makes the Native Requirement Easier, Not Automatic
+## Kora Makes the Native Requirement Easier, Not Automatic { #native-requirement-easier }

 The fair statement is: